Israel refuses to let UN council visit Palestinian areas

 Al-Otaibi, the Arab representative on the council, said he expressed regret that the visit won’t take place, noting there have been many requests for the U.N.’s most powerful body to visit the West Bank, Gaza and east Jerusalem, which the Palestinians want as their capital — all unsuccessful.

+U.N. deputy spokesman Farhan Haq said there is no record of the Security Council ever visiting Palestinian areas.

-“We want to continue our consultation,” he said.
+“We want to continue our consultation,” Al-Otaibi said.
 “Hopefully we reach a consensus, because we said this issue has been on the council agenda for decades.”

 “We want an official trip — this is what we asked for, not to go illegally or not to be invited as tourists,” Al-Otaibi said.